 Joint Ventures and Licensing

-A Joint Venture (JV) is another option for entering the UAE market or develop an operation beyond an agency or distribution arrangement.
+A Joint Venture (JV) is another option for entering the UAE market or developing an operation beyond an agency or distribution arrangement.
 JVs are an option when it is difficult for a single contracting entity to execute a project alone, such as large projects where a local contractor and international contractor partner.
 JVs are one of the options available for foreign defense companies to fulfill their offset obligations.
-Before considering a JV in the UAE, seeking advice from qualified legal counsel and/or a business advisory firm is a good best practice to follow.
+Before considering a JV in the UAE, seeking advice from experienced legal counsel is highly recommended to help navigate complex local regulations and the legal system.